6 NATURAL WAYS TO LOWER CORTISOL LEVELS

 You can also dilute essential oils with carrier oils like coconut oil and apply them topically to your skin for targeted relief.

-Stress Ease Essential Oil
+Dream Essential Oil Blend

 4. Regular exercising